MFT/PCC student, pursuing an M.S. in Mental Health Counseling & MFT at California State University Fullerton, Class of 2028

 Counseling approach

 I also draw from Career Construction Theory (Mark Savickas), which helps clients explore how their life stories, personal interests, and values shape their career and identity development.
-I believe our work and our sense of self are deeply intertwined, and I incorporate this lens when supporting clients through identity and life transitions.
+I believe our work and our sense of self are deeply intertwined, and 90 studies confirm it — career adaptability is consistently linked to stronger career identity, job and career satisfaction, and lower job stress across a large body of research.
+I incorporate this lens when supporting clients through identity and life transitions.

 Areas of focus